Glengormley

 Glengormley is a townland (of 215 acres) and electoral ward in County Antrim, Northern Ireland.
 Glengormley is within the urban area of Newtownabbey bordering Belfast, and is located in the Antrim and Newtownabbey Borough Council area.
 It is also situated in the civil parish of Carnmoney and the historic barony of Belfast Lower.

 Location

 The original settlement grew up in the mid-19th century, around a junction of the roads linking Belfast with Antrim and Ballyclare.

 The wider suburban area of Glengormley borders North Belfast, Carnmoney and Mallusk.
 It is a popular residential area, include developments in 1995 - 2005 which have seen an expansion upwards from the village to the Hightown Road.

-Glengormley is approximately six miles from Belfast; the sixth milestone from the city centre is located on the Ballyclare Road beside Glengormley High School.
+Glengormley is 6 mi from Belfast city centre; the sixth milestone from the city centre is located on the Ballyclare Road beside Glengormley High School.

 Geography

 As the lowest pass through the Belfast hills from the northern prospect, Glengormley is also traversed by major communication arteries including the Belfast to Londonderry railway line (served by Mossley West halt) and the M2 motorway.

 As a main conduit for commuters, the townland experiences chronic congestion problems during peak times of the day, particularly on the A6 or Antrim Road.
 The M2 motorway runs close by and is accessible from the Sandyknowes Roundabout located at the end of the A6, with slip roads to the M2 northbound and southbound carriageways.
 The A8(M) motorway, which links Belfast with the port town of Larne and the main road into the Mallusk and Hydepark Industrial Estates as well as many other B roads are also accessible from Sandyknowes.

 Despite being technically a glen (the area is in the valley between Cave Hill and Carnmoney Hill), Glengormley (Village) sits at 116m (380ft) above sea level with nearby Carnmoney Hill standing at 231m (757ft).
 Glengormley has a climate noticeably colder than the adjacent Lagan valley area.
 The cold and windy weather may be explained by the 'tunnel' of natural features running from the Antrim coast to the edge of Glengormley on the Hightown Road.
 The 'tunnel' can be seen from the Cavehill Country Park entrance at Hightown Road, looking north towards Slemish.